-Voyage expenses are all expenses unique to a particular voyage, including bunker fuel expenses, port fees, cargo loading and unloading expenses, canal tolls, agency fees and commissions.
-The Company, as shipowner, pays voyage expenses under voyage charters; its customers pay voyage expenses under time charters.
+Voyage expenses are all expenses unique to a particular voyage, including fuel expenses, port fees, cargo loading and unloading expenses, canal tolls, agency fees and commissions.
+In addition, the difference between the net revenue earned by a vessel of the Company performing voyage charters within a revenue sharing arrangement and its allocated share of the aggregate net contribution is reflected within voyage expenses.
+The Company, as shipowner, pays voyage expenses under voyage charters.
+The Company's customers pay voyage expenses under time charters, except when the vessel is off-hire during the term of a time charter, in which case the Company pays voyage expenses.
+Voyage expenses are recognized when incurred.

 Vessel operating expenses include crewing, repairs and maintenance, insurance, stores, lube oils and communication expenses.
 The Company pays vessel operating expenses under both voyage and time charters and for vessels which earn net pool revenue, as described above.
-Voyage expenses and vessel operating expenses are recognized when incurred.
+Vessel operating expenses are recognized when incurred.